mcmuralishclint/lecturer-service/Readme.md

 - Create Admin model
 - Wrap skills path within the newly introduced middleware
 - Check if the current user is an admin when performing CRUD on the skills path

+4. **1.3-LecturerSkills-crud**
+- Allow CRUD on LecturerSkill model
+- Delete LecturerSkill if a particular skill is deleted